readyplayerme/rpm-unity-sdk-core/.github/ISSUE_TEMPLATE/bug_report.md

 Attach or link to .glb files or avatar URL that trigger the bug.

-In addition, make sure to run those files through the Ready Player Me Unity SDK example scenes first.
-If you encounter errors or warnings, try to make sure they are not responsible for the issue and file a bug report with the software that generated the glTF file as well.
+In addition, make sure to run those files through the example scenes first.
+If you encounter errors or warnings, try to make sure they are not responsible for the issue.

 > Note: You have to ZIP archive them first in order for GitHub to accept the upload.
 If your files are confidential:

-- Try to create a similar, but intellectual-property-free Unity example project or biuld that reproduces the bug in the same way (so any community member can have a look)
+- Try to create a similar, but intellectual-property-free Unity example project or build that reproduces the bug in the same way (so any community member can have a look)
 - Otherwise, still create this issue and send the files (or a link to them) discretely via email

 **To Reproduce**